zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

     - Repository Name: `<firstname.lastname>/msdataworkshop`
 	  - Access: `Public`

   Make sure that access is marked as `public`.
-Add the repository name to your `msdataworkshop.properties` file.
+Add the repository name to the appropriate portion of the `DOCKER_REGISTRY` property in your `msdataworkshop.properties` file and complete the remaining edits to the `DOCKER_REGISTR`Y property."

   ![](images/22-create-repo.png " ")